-Error Code Error Message Possible Reason(s) Additional Information 5051 Unable to load QoS profiles from the embedded configu- ration or external XML files Error in QoS properties.
+Error Code Error Message Possible Reason(s) Additional Information 5048 Unable to access library handler.
+Possible error in the QoS properties provided.
+The RTI DDS Toolkit Dynamic Library was not correctly loaded.
+5049 Unable to take the semaphore Another thread may already be using the DLL.
+5050 Unable to recover participant's default QoS Internal error due to default configuration issues.
+Contact labview@rti.com or visit our Community Portal at http://community.rti.com to view current solutions and forum entries.
+5051 Unable to load QoS profiles from the embedded configura- tion or external XML files Error in QoS properties.
 Verify all profiles loaded by the NDDS_QOS_PROFILES environment variable.
-Make sure you are selecting the correct settings (Library::Profile).
-You can also use the default QoS setting by attaching an empty string to the qos profile pin of the Create Reader or Create Writer subVI.
+Make sure you are selecting the cor- rect settings: either a Custom Security Profile or a fully qualified name (Library::Profile).
+You can also use the default configu- ration by setting the QoS fields in the Advanced Writer/Reader Configura- tion cluster (in the Advanced Create Reader/Writer subVI) to empty strings.
 5052 Incorrect type name.
-Usual format is Library::Type .
+Usual format is Library::Type.
 Avoid using spaces.
-5053 One of the required parame- ters of the subVI is missing Required parameters for Create subVIs: domain_id, topic_name, type_name, data_type; for Read/Write subVIs: ref_in and data; for Release : ref_in.
+5053 One of the required parameters of the subVI is missing Required parameters for Create subVIs: domain_id, topic_name, type_name, data type; for Read/Write subVIs: ref_in and data; for Release : ref_in.
 These pins are also required for the clusters even if you use Call Library Function (CLF) calls instead of a subVI.
 5054 Unable to access to the Type Code Factory.
-Another application has finalized the Type- Code Factory and there was an error while reinitializing it.
+Another application has finalized the TypeCode Factory and there was an error while reinitializing it.
 Retry.
 5055 Unable to add a new member to the Type Code.
 The cluster used is incompatible.
-Make sure all field labels exist and are compatible with text-based languages: no spaces.
+Make sure all field labels exist and are compatible with text- based languages: no spaces.
 Make sure all used types are supported.
 See Appendix C: Supported Data Types and Corresponding IDL for details on the supported types.
 5056 Unable to create the Type Code.
-The attached cluster is incompatible with the supported one and cannot be created.
+The attached cluster is incompatible with the supported one and cannot be created. details on the supported types.
 5057 Unable to set the Dynamic Data.
-Check that the correct data type is con- nected to the subVI (pay special attention to Create Reader/Writer ones).
+Check that the correct data type is connected to the subVI (pay special attention to Create Reader/Writer ones).
 5058 Unable to get the Dynamic Data.
-Check that the correct data type is con- nected to the subVI (pay special attention to Read/Write ones).
+Check that the correct data type is connected to the subVI (pay special attention to Read/Write ones).
 5050 Invalid profile provided to the Set QoS subVI.
 There may be an incompatible QoS Policy.
 Check that the provided profile exists.
-Once created, some QoS settings cannot be modi- fied.
+Once cre- ated, some QoS settings cannot be modified.
 Try using that QoS Policy in the Create subVI.
 Review the QoS profile for the Reader/Writer .
 Some QoS setting cannot be applied once the Reader/Writer is created unless you completely delete it.
-Close and reopen the VI or use the DDS Release Unused Entities subVI (in RTI DDS Tool-kit, Tool s).
-5060 Unable to give the sema- phore.
+Close and reopen the VI or use the DDS Release Unused Entities subVI (in RTI DDS Toolkit, Tool s).
+5060 Unable to give the semaphore.
 This might block another thread from using the RTI DDS Toolkit API.
-5061 Unable to lock/unlock the Participant to create the Reader.
-Another application was already deleting the Participant.
-Removing unused entities or closing the VIs might fix this problem.
-You can also delete the unused contained entities by using the DDS Release Unused Entities subVI (in RTI DDS Toolkit Tools).
-5062 Reached the maximum num- ber of participants allowed in the system.
-Using the DDS Release Unused Entities subVI (in RTI DDS Toolkit, Tools) might fix this.
-5063 Unable to create the system clock.
-This is an unexpected error.
-Contact lab- view@rti.com or visit our Community Por- tal at http://community.rti.com to view current solutions and forum entries.

-Table E.1 Error Codes ----------- -------------
+Table E.1 Error Codes ----------- ------- -------